decentralized-identity/keri/docs/Q-and-A.md

 '* Any blockchain system is also vulnerable to such an eclipse attack.\
 (_SamMSmith_)

+# Q&A Virtual Credentials

+## Why doesn't KERI use certification as a root of trust?
+Why do we want portable identifiers instead of the Ledger Locked IDs, since we have DIDs that can resolve a ledger locked Id uniformly?
+You say “We don’t want to use certification as a root of trust, we want to do it self-certified all the way” -> what about the issuance of a credential based on the ledger locking, isn’t that beneficial?

+## Is Custodianship of KERI identifiers possible?
+_Or does (Delegated, Multi-sig) Self-Adressing do the job?_

 # Q&A section Witness
 ## Witnesses have no skin in the game, it’s a `nothing at stake` situation, no?
 The [KERI slide deck](https://github.com/SmithSamuelM/Papers/blob/master/presentations/KERI2_Overview.web.pdf) has a section called the Duplicity Game.
 I suggest reading through that first.
 Or see the [part of the SSI Meetup](https://ssimeetup.org/key-event-receipt-infrastructure-keri-secure-identifier-overlay-internet-sam-smith-webinar-58/) webinar that tackles this.\